-Your credit score affects not just whether you get a loan or credit card.
-It also impacts the amount of money and type of deal you might get.
-If you have a poor credit score, you may find you're only offered a higher interest rate on credit cards and loans.
-Your credit score will also affect other types of credit agreements, such as mobile phone plans.
+If you have a poor credit score, you may find you're offered a higher interest rate.
+It can also affect other types of credit agreements, such as mobile phone plans.